codefreezefi/codefreeze.fi/_includes/faq.md

 Socks?
 Could you guess?
 I wear only merino wool socks.
 Nothing else.
 Matters.

+Boots?
+There is 60-100cm snow on the ground.
+I highly encourage to wear boots which cover your ankles.
+Especially important if you plan to take a snowshoe trek.
+You can rent proper boots from the ski rental shop in the basement of the main building.

 ##### Few more words

 That's what I wear.
 Mostly merino wool.
 Except of some inner layer mesh clothes and the outermost layer, which has to be windproof.
 Easy, isn't it.
 I wear using the same principles year around, if hiking / cycling in non-summer temperatures -> I wear merino wool 1-N layers with wind proof (or GoreTex) outer layer.
 Easy.